aginies/projet_lamelles/README.md

 Get this on a 660 cm wall at home.
 This will be 98 pieces of cutted oak.
 Estimated effort: 140 hours.
 Estimated budget: tools ~= 600€, wood: 1700€
 This will be done in several phases:

-1. get the data from the original idea
+1.get the data from the original idea
-2. tracing the curve on all lamelles (98)
+2.tracing the curve on all lamelles (98)
 3. cut the oak
 4. adjust and correct the curve
 5. sanding